Eduardo-Granados/Eduardo-Granados.github.io/index.md

 ## Welcome\!

-Bookmark this to keep stay updated on my thoughts! :)
+Bookmark this to stay updated on my thoughts! :)

 ### **Posts**